Enriched functional limit theorems for dynamical systems: Introduction

 Nevertheless, most of the information during the cluster is lost and only the maximum oscillations are recorded in $E$, while the intermediate fluctuations are completely disregarded.
 In \cite{W02}, Whitt also proposed the space $F$, which keeps track in particular of the ordering in which points are visited within an excursion in $E$.
 However, the space $F$ still disregards information because while it keeps track of all the changes of direction during the excursions, it does not keep record of the intermediate jumps observed in the same direction.
 One of our main goals is to consider a space where no information collapsed into a jump is lost.
 For that purpose we introduce a new space that we will call $F'$.
 We will endow it with a metric and discuss some of its properties.
-Then we will use this space to study sums of heavy tailed observables, general extremal processes and records, for which we will obtain enriched functional limit theorems in the setting of non-uniformly hyperbolic systems modelled by Young towers, all of which will be carried out with very minimal loss of information.
+Then we will use this space to study sums of heavy tailed observables, general extremal processes and records, for which we will obtain enriched functional limit theorems, all of which will be carried out with very minimal loss of information.
+Another key goal is to build a theory flexible enough to handle a large class of non-uniformly hyperbolic systems modelled by Young towers.